ml3m/bank_management_system/README.md

 > work in progress

-## run like this:

-using the following command:
+## run, using the following command:
 ##
     ./main [NAME] [SURNAME]